profemzy/titans-mlops/TITANS_FINANCE_COMPREHENSIVE_GUIDE.md

 ### API Architecture

-The ML Engineering layer provides a production-ready API with three implementation variants:
+The ML Engineering layer provides a production-ready API with two implementation variants:

-1. **main.py**: Enterprise API with full middleware stack
+1. **main.py**: Enterprise API with full middleware stack (used by CLI)
-2. **production_api.py**: MLflow-integrated production deployment
-3. **flexible_api.py**: Resilient API with fallback mechanisms
+2. **flexible_api.py**: Resilient API with fallback mechanisms (used by Docker)

 ### API Endpoints